Skip to content

 Preprocessing

-Using the cache_processed parameter will inform imagizer to preprocess the image before caching and uploading, allowing the cached origin image to be modified.
+The cache_processed parameter tells Imagizer to preprocess the image before caching and uploading it, so the stored origin image is the modified version.
 All subsequent requests will use the preprocessed image.

 Example: POST an image file, scale the image to 400px width, and then cache the processed image.